Loss of cervical lordosis from a car accident

 As we see at our center and as noted in many research papers including this paper published in March 2020 in the Journal of Spine Surgery, (2) from which we will quote: “The cervical spine takes one of five distinct sagittal (the line that separates the body in left and right parts or considered the “side” view) profiles—lordosis, neutral, kyphosis, S-shaped, and inverted S-shaped.
 Whether or not lordosis should be the expected finding in the cervical spine is still under question.
 Several studies have investigated the cervical spine alignment in asymptomatic subjects and have found that significant proportions did not have lordotic cervical spines.”
 To reiterate, in other words, some people may be walking around with loss of their cervical curve and it is completely asymptotic.
 That is until something happens to them.

-In this image we see the reversal of the cervical lordosis and the characteristic disc narrowing or disc thinning at the C3-C4, C4-C5, and C5-C6.
+In this image, we see the reversal of the cervical lordosis and the characteristic disc narrowing of disc thinning at the C3-C4, C4-C5, and C5-C6.

 Traumatic reversal of cervical lordosis

-In stories we hear from people, those diagnosed with craniocervical instability following a car accident which caused whiplash associated reversal of cervical lordosis, are the stories that suggest something was already going on in their neck and the car accident was the “final straw.”
-The person will tell us about a head on car accident that initially did not cause them any problems at all.
+In stories, we hear from people, those diagnosed with craniocervical instability following a car accident that caused the whiplash-associated reversal of cervical lordosis, are the stories that suggest something was already going on in their neck and the car accident was the “final straw.”
+The person will tell us about a head-on car accident that initially did not cause them any problems at all.
 They in fact felt fine and had no symptoms, then as a year or two passed their symptoms became progressively worse.
 Further testing revealed hEDS and joint hypermobility (please see my article Whiplash injury in the Ehlers-Danlos Syndrome patient for more discussion).
-Clearly these people had asymptomatic neck issues which were now made symptomatic because of the whiplash.
+Clearly, these people had asymptomatic neck issues which were now made symptomatic because of the whiplash.